Gerrino/failure-recognition/README.md

 I) Create + activate a virtual environment within a subpackage (containing a setup.py) (see https://packaging.python.org/en/latest/guides/packaging-namespace-packages/)

-II) To install that subpackage run:
+II) To install that subpackage for development run:
 ```bash
 pip install -e .
 ```